rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 $$e = z \displaystyle\sqrt{\dfrac{p(1-p)}{n}}$$

-where $p$ is the percentage, $n$ is the number of samples and z is the z score, constant value depending on the required precision.
+where \\(p\\) is the percentage, $n$ is the number of samples and z is the z score, constant value depending on the required precision.

 {% highlight python %}